sciZer0/7/v/README.md

 Additionally, the Bitcoin blockchain as a system has a lot of unsolvable technological and social problems being fundamental (*described below*).

-This all — along with other fundamental problems of all other existing blockchains (*described below*) — makes it highly-hard for crypto in general to achieve mass adoption.
+This all — along with fundamental problems of all other existing blockchains (*described below*) — makes it highly-hard for crypto in general to achieve mass adoption.

 This paper proposes an idea (set of ideas/solutions/approaches) on a blockchain protocol that might really enable mass adoption for crypto.